Zi4Sec/shadowsocks-v2ray-tls/README.md

 ```bash
 sudo vi /etc/ssh/sshd_config
 ```
-- press i and add `AllowUsers user1 user2` to end of the file then make vpn user the owner of required files
+- press i and add `AllowUsers user1 user2` to end of the file, but not add this non-root user. then make vpn user the owner of required files
 ```bash
 chown -R vpn:vpn shadowsocks-v2ray-tls